 - Reflect: Review frequently.
 Look over your lists — every one of them — and make adjustments if you need to.
 Do a weekly review to clear up your lists and clear out your mind.
 Failure to review regularly means things pile up and the whole system breaks.

 - Engage: Simply do.
-This step is the simplest of all, if you’ve set up your system well!
+This step is the simplest of all if you’ve set up your system well!
 If you regularly work through the first 4 steps, then you know with 100% confidence that the things on your list are things you need to do to make solid progress towards achieving your goals.

 Next up are your lists: ‘inbox’, ‘next actions’, ‘waiting for…’, ‘projects’, and ‘someday’.
 These lists form the backbone of the GTD system.
 Each thing that needs your attention lands in the ‘inbox’ list, then percolates down to other lists through the clarifying and organizing steps.
-How you process and sort these lists determines which things you act on, and which you don’t.
+How you process and sort these lists determine which things you act on, and which you don’t.

-Capture — Write it all down
+Capture — Write It All Down

 The inbox is where everything lands, where you capture your thoughts.
 It’s an inbox for your brain — emails, phone calls, an idea you had on your ride to work, someone asking you to dog sit on the weekend… everything.
 Some people carry a notebook to record thoughts, others use an app or recording device.
 It doesn’t matter what you use, or how many of them you have (you can have more than one inbox list).
 The only important thing is that you have somewhere to unload thoughts as they come to you, no matter where you are.

-When you first start using GTD, you should do a brain-dump of all the things that are on your mind or scattered around your life.
+When you first start using GTD, you should do a brain dump of all the things that are on your mind or scattered around your life.
 Write down everything you need to or want to do, anything that’s been on your mind over the last few days or weeks.
 In GTD-speak, these are called ‘open loops’.
-Open loops are the things that are niggling at the back of your mind, things you remember when you can’t sleep at four in the morning, things that bug you when you run across them again (like that chip in the paint).
+Open loops are the things that are niggling at the back of your mind, things you remember when you can’t sleep at four in the morning, and things that bug you when you run across them again (like that chip in the paint).
 This is your opportunity to close those loops and stop them from taking up space in your mind.
 Add everything to your inbox.

-Clarify and Organize — Process your inbox
+Clarify and Organize — Process Your Inbox

 This is the key to making the whole system work.
-Once you’ve got all of your thoughts down, processing is your next step.
-This is where you take everything you’ve captured, then clarify and organize them.
+Once you’ve got all of your thoughts down, the processing is your next step.
+This is where you take everything you’ve captured and then clarify and organize them.
 It may take a little while to get through everything you’ve added to the list after your first initial ‘brain dump’, but once you’re done, this happens continuously.
 The more often you process, the less effort it is.

 So, how do you actually process your inbox?
 Well, here’s a handy decision tree to help you out: